MapsPeople/docs/src/android/v3/guides/directions/directions-wayfinding-instructions.md

 </mi-tab-panel>
 </mi-tabs>

-Now we have the revised UI for giving the user a more explanatory route description when navigating.
-But we have not gone through the rendering onto the map.
-Due to the example this guide started from this is already implemented.
-But lets run through what is actually done to achieve this behaviour and it some final touches to get the project to build and run.
+Now you have the revised UI for providing the user with a more explanatory route description when navigating.
+Now it needs to be rendered onto the map.
+Since you started from an existing example, this is already implemented.
+But run through what is done to achieve this behaviour and add some final touches to get the project to build and run.

-The `MapsActivity` class is the class that handles all route rendering and route generation.
-This is done with the two classes `MPRoutingProvider` and `MPDirectionsRenderer`.
-The Activity also implements the OnRouteResultListener.
-We need to create some code to have a reference to our selected location when we get the result from the route query.
+The `MapsActivity` class handles all route rendering and route generation.
+This is done with `MPRoutingProvider` and `MPDirectionsRenderer`.
+The Activity also implements the `OnRouteResultListener`.
+You need to have a reference to your selected location when you get the result from the route query.

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>